IgorMundstein/WinMemoryCleaner/README.md

 ## 🔐 Trust & Integrity

 We prioritize transparency and user safety.
-Files are digitally signed through [SignPath.io](https://about.signpath.io/product/open-source) using a free certificate provided under the [SignPath Terms of Use](https://signpath.org/terms).
-The certificate was granted to this project in recognition of its popularity and public value in the open-source community.
-This process ensures that distributed files are authentic and have not been tampered with.
-This signing was introduced in version **3.0.0**
+Since version 3.0.0, we have been digitally signing our files through [SignPath.io](https://about.signpath.io/product/open-source) using a free certificate provided under the [SignPath Terms of Use](https://signpath.org/terms).
+The project received the certificate in recognition of its popularity and public value in the open-source community.
+This process ensures that we distribute authentic files that have not been tampered with.
+By doing this, we will build trust with Microsoft Defender SmartScreen over time, and maybe someday we will obliterate that "Windows protected your PC" warning.

 ### 🔍 How to verify